dezert99/Native-Tongue/README.md

+# Project Description

+This is the initial version of a translation scheduling site that was built for my senior design project at NYU Tandon.

 # React application with Express server

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
 Then an Express server was added in the `server` directory.
 The server is proxied via the `proxy` key in `package.json`.